lookit/lookit-docs/docs/source/install-django-project.rst

 Common Issues
 ~~~~~~~~~~~~~

-During the installation phase, when running ``sh up.sh``, you may see
+During installation, you may see the following:
-the following:

 ::